chelsea-designs/negative-ninjas/README.md

 -   Tutor support at Code Institute for their support.

--   My peers for their support through Stack.
+-   My peers for their support through Stack, in particular, thanks to Matt Boden for his helpful and detailed feedback.